noahkawaguchi/railway-multigraphs/README.md

 ### Algorithm: Dijkstra's Shortest Path

 Dijkstra's shortest path finds the shortest path from a starting node to all other nodes, or to a specific destination node, as I implement here.
-In other words, considering the weights of the edges, which path would result in the minimum sum of edge weights.
+In other words, considering the weights of the edges, it finds which path would result in the minimum sum of edge weights.
 I have both a distance version, where each edge has a fixed weight, and a cost version, where the weight of the edge depends on the fare structure of the rail line and transfers between them.

 ### Running the Project